leeoniya/uPlot/README.md

 An [exceptionally fast](#performance), tiny ([< 10 KB min](https://github.com/leeoniya/uPlot/tree/master/dist/uPlot.iife.min.js)) time series chart _(MIT Licensed)_

 ---
-<h3 align="center">🚧 UNDER CONSTRUCTION 🚧</h3>
+### 🚧 UNDER CONSTRUCTION 🚧

+**2019-10-24:** μPlot is now mostly feature-complete and its declarative `opts` API is in pretty good, future-accommodating shape.
+Its imperative API, docs and additional examples are still in progress.

-μPlot is currently under heavy development, so expect to encounter missing and stale or incomplete docs/examples, unimplemented features, unhandled corner cases, and rough edges. v1.0 and API stabilization are loosely targetted for sometime before 2020-01-01.
+v1.0 and API stabilization are loosely targetted for sometime before 2020-01-01.
 Until then, feedback, feature suggestions and real use-cases can be submitted to the issue tracker for consideration & further discussion.

 ---
 ### Introduction